 Little Walter may have had his troubles with women, but I’m absolutely certain he could fuck like a pro.

-“Off the Wall” is an all-out bash where Little Walter frequently shaves a teeny bit off the notes at the end of a run to create the tension.
+“Off the Wall” is an all-out bash where Little Walter frequently shaves a teeny bit off the notes at the end of a run to create tension.
 He also sprinkles in a few lighter runs that resemble the sound of a piccolo before taking off full blast.
-“Roller Coaster” is a version of a Bo Diddley number that became another instrumental top ten hit.
+“Roller Coaster” is a version of a Bo Diddley number that became another instrumental top-ten hit.
 This one’s more earthy and gritty, with a straightforward, hand-clapping beat perfectly designed for Little Walter to show his improvisational skills.

 What’s surprising about this collection is that there are only four instrumentals.
 All of Little Walter’s singles featured a vocal on one side and a harmonica instrumental on the other.
 Some might find the neglect of the instrumentals a downside; I love Little Walter’s voice, so I’m good with it.
 The vocals also paint a clearer picture of the man’s uncontrollable drives and motivations.